Eastern barn owl: Behaviour and ecology

 Like most owls, the barn owl is nocturnal, relying on its acute sense of hearing when hunting in complete darkness.
 It often becomes active shortly before dusk and can sometimes be seen during the day when relocating from one roosting site to another.
 On various Pacific Islands and perhaps elsewhere, it sometimes hunts by day.
 This practice may depend on whether the owl is mobbed by other birds if it emerges in daylight.

 The barn owl is a bird of open country such as farmland or grassland with some interspersed woodland, usually at altitudes below 2000 m but occasionally as high as 3000 m in the tropics.
 This owl prefers to hunt along the edges of woods or in rough grass strips adjoining pasture.
 It has an effortless wavering flight as it quarters the ground, alert to the sounds made by potential prey.
 Like most owls, the barn owl flies silently; tiny serrations on the leading edges of its flight feathers and a hairlike fringe to the trailing edges help to break up the flow of air over the wings, thereby reducing turbulence and the noise that accompanies it.
 Hairlike extensions to the barbules of its feathers, which give the plumage a soft feel, also minimise noise produced during wingbeats.

 Items consumed can be ascertained from identifying the prey fragments in the pellets of indigestible matter that the bird regurgitates.
 Studies of diet have been made in most parts of the bird's range, and in moist temperate areas over 90% of the prey tends to be small mammals, whereas in hot, dry, unproductive areas, the proportion is lower, and a great variety of other creatures are eaten depending on local abundance.
-Most prey is terrestrial but bats and birds are also taken, as well as lizards, amphibians and insects.
+Most prey is terrestrial (mainly small rodents, such as mice, small rats and voles, and small marsupials), but bats and birds are also taken, as well as lizards, amphibians, insects and spiders.
 Even when they are plentiful and other prey scarce, earthworms do not seem to be consumed.